 The pristine beaches, tropical beauty and relaxed lifestyle of the Gold Coast and its hinterland have attracted 20th-century artists.
 Artists who have recorded its beauty include Lloyd Rees, Fred Williams, Albert Tucker, Vida Lahey, Ethel Carrick Fox, Betty Quelhurst, Jeff Carter, and Graham Burstow.
 Contemporary artists who began their careers on the Gold Coast or still live there, include Michael Zarvos, Scott Redford, Chris Bennie, Anna Carey, Victoria Reichelt and Donna Marcus.

-This afternoon we travel to the Gold Coast to visit the revolutionary new HOTA Gallery due to open in early 2021.
+This afternoon we travel to the Gold Coast to visit the revolutionary new HOTA Gallery (opened 8 May 2021).
 Both the colourful architecture and collection of this new six-storey ‘Home of the Arts’ were inspired by William Robinson’s stunning painting The Rainforest, a key work in HOTA’s holdings called ‘The City Collection’.
 This painting won the Wynne Prize for Landscape in 1990, and was purchased by the gallery shortly afterwards.
 The City Collection, which features more than 5,000 art works, includes an important corpus of paintings from the 1970s by artists including David Aspden, Michael Johnson, Col Jordan, Alun Leach-Jones, and Ron Robertson-Swann.
 There is also a fine collection of award-winning ceramics, and one of the largest collections of Aboriginal and Torres Strait Island art in regional Australia.
 We are fortunate that our visit coincides with the Gallery’s second major exhibition ‘Lyrical Landscapes: The Art of William Robinson’.

 In the late afternoon we continue to Kingscliff, a small seaside town located in Northern New South Wales.
 The Robinsons began spending weekends at Kingscliff beach in the early 1990s, and eventually moved there in 1994.
 Living on the edge of the ocean inspired William Robinson’s seascapes including Dark tide, Bogangar (1994), Creation landscape – earth and sea (1995) and The sand Ziggurat, Kingslciff (1995).
 Tonight we dine together at the award-winning Season Restaurant.
 (Overnight Kingscliff) BLD